 How to get cheap car insurance in Arizona

-Getting cheap car insurance in Arizona starts by choosing a provider that sells affordable coverage.
-But there are other ways to lower your car insurance premium.
-Here are some alternative suggestions:
+Getting cheap car insurance in Arizona starts by choosing a provider that sells affordable coverage, but there are other ways to lower your car insurance premium.
+Here are some suggestions:

 - Shop around: Take your time researching car insurance companies.
-Make a list of the factors that matter most to you, like great customer service or good coverage, and find a handful of companies that meet your criteria.
+Make a list of the factors that matter most to you, like great customer service or numerous coverage options, and find a handful of companies that meet your criteria.

 - Compare quotes: Once you have found several potential insurance companies, get quotes from each provider and compare the rates.
-That is the best way to find out if you are getting the lowest price.
+That is one of the best ways to find out if you are finding the coverage you need within your budget.

 - Take advantage of discounts: Look for insurance companies that offer a variety of discounts you qualify for.
 You can also call an agent to ask about unadvertised discounts you might be able to take advantage of.

-- Work on your credit score: Insurance companies in most states look at your credit score to calculate your rate.
+- Work on your credit score: Insurance companies in many states use your credit score, among other factors, to calculate your rate.
 Raising your credit score, even by several points, can lower your insurance premium.

-- Increase your deductible: Increasing your deductible will lower your monthly payments.
+- Increase your deductible: Increasing your deductible will generally lower your premium.
 However, make sure you can afford to pay a higher deductible if you choose this option.

-- Pay in full: Most insurance companies offer discounts for drivers who pay their premium upfront and in full.
-The actual savings percentage will vary between insurance companies.
+- Pay in full: Many insurance companies offer discounts for drivers who pay their premium in full.

 Frequently asked questions